LaobanAndMumu/RecipeSharing/README.md

 # Recipe Sharing App
-This project, created with *create-react-app*, is imoplemented with React.
+This project, created with *create-react-app*, is implemented with React.
 Then this project uses Progressive Web App to implement native-app features: add to home button, push notification, and offline synchronization.

 ## File Structure
 This project contains fourteen components at `src/components` and five cloud functions at `functions/index.js`.